 The Anstice was officially opened in 1870 and just four years later was almost completely destroyed by fire.
-It was questionable as to whether the building could be saved, as the insurance received did not cover the cost of the rebuild.
-The Anstice family made up the shortfall and in 1875 the building was reopened with a grand concert.
+It was questionable as to whether the building could be saved as the insurance received did not cover the cost of the rebuild.
+However, the Anstice family made up the shortfall and in 1875 the building was reopened with a grand concert.

 Over the years The Anstice has been host to the local Library, Lloyds Bank, a Dentist, Madeley Rest Room and provided a place for education, entertainment and learning.
 The square outside became the gathering place for all public events and announcements, such as coronations and regimental parades.